HackBugs/chef-notes/README.md

 - we everything manage form chef-repo file also cookbooks already created in chef-repo file we don't need to create cookbooks in other folder
 - 🔵 If yuu want to run recipe on node use this cmd - knife node run_list set node1 "recipe[apache-cookbook::apache-recipe]"
 - cmd - knife node show node1
+- if you done this - Workstation - chef server - node than use this cmd - chef-client not chef-client -zr
 ```
 ------------------------------------------------------------------------------